Our Leadership Team

 Ruth is passionate about ensuring all children get the education they need to thrive.
 Her role enables her to do that through looking at education outcomes for children, what contributes to them and identify opportunities to improve them.

-Previously, Ruth has worked in education research and policy in New Zealand (including as Associate Deputy Secretary at the Ministry of Education), in England (for the Department of Education) and Japan (as a Dawia Foundation Scholar).
-She has wide experience in broader social policy and evidence, for example as the Head of the Child Poverty in the UK.
+Previously, Ruth has worked in education in New Zealand (including as Associate Deputy Secretary at the Ministry of Education), in England (for the Department of Education) and Japan (as a Dawia Foundation Scholar).
+She also has wide experience in evidence and policy both here in New Zealand and the UK and has a BA Honours Degree in Economics.

 Jeremy France - Deputy Chief Executive Corporate Services